mad-lab-fau/gaitmap/docs/guides/Gaitmap-Datatypes.rst

 Gaitmap tries to stick to common data-containers - namely `np.arrays`, `pd.DataFrames`, `dict` - to store all in- and outputs of the used algorithm.
+However, based on the above mentioned containers, a set of certain data-types are defined and used throughout the library.
-However, to make it easy for users to handle complex problems (e.g. the analysis of multiple sensors at the same time) and to make it possible to perform some sanity checks that prevent common issues, a set of certain datatypes - based on the above mentioned containers - are defined and used throughout the library.
+This makes it easy for users to handle complex problems (e.g. the analysis of multiple sensors at the same time) and makes it possible to perform sanity checks that prevent common issues.
 The following explains these data-structures in details to ease to process of preparing your data for the use of gaitmap and help to understand the outputs.